 Advisory Opinion 2020-001: Hatcheries Not Eligible for Agricultural Extension Letter

-Summary: In July 2015, DHS clarified to the California Department of Fish and Wildlife that fisheries and hatcheries do not quality for the agricultural facilities time extension issued by DHS in 73 Fed.
-Reg 1640 (Jan 8, 2008).
-DHS published a redacted version of this letter to ensure that other fisheries and hatcheries properly report any threshold quantities of chemicals of interest (COI) that they possess.
+Summary: In July 2015, DHS clarified to the California Department of Fish and Wildlife that fisheries and hatcheries do not qualify for the agricultural facilities time extension issued by DHS in 73 Fed.
+Reg.
+1640 (Jan 8, 2008).
+CISA published a redacted version of this letter to ensure that other fisheries and hatcheries properly report any threshold quantities of chemicals of interest (COI) that they possess.